NIH-NCPI/NCPI-Whistler-Tutorial/docs/whistling.md

 > A note about whistle code: the bodies of whistle functions look very similar to JSON objects, which makes writing these transformations very straightforward.
 However, to make life easier, whistle's property names are written as if they are variable names rather than JSON Object properties.
 This makes the code much more readable.
 For assigning a string to a member property, however, you'll still need to enclose the string in quotes.

-Let's have a look at the basic Resource without any data assigned to it before filling it in with our actual data:
+Let's have a look at the basic Resource without any data assigned to it before filling it in with our actual data.
+Copy the following lines into a new file, *projector/study.wstl*.
 ```JSON
 def Study(study) {
     // FHIR Identifier has system/value pairs.
 We'll be using the study_id